 Read more in our Events & Holiday section.

 There is a 16% tax applied to all purchases, restaurant bills, store purchases, hotel stays, and excursions.
 You can request a tax refund.
 You can find affiliated stores and services at Taxback

 Additionally, there is a 3% tax on your hotel stay, this tax is gathered for the promotion of the tourist destination.

-All guests departing by air must pay departure tax.
+All guests departing by air must pay a departure tax.
 Sometimes it is paid at the airport upon departure (passengers with TUI/Thomson/First Choice from UK have to pay this tax at the airport upon departure from Mexico (around $70-80 USD), for airlines from USA and Canada it’s included on airline tickets issued outside of Mexico (inquire upon booking).
 The tax is charged to all visitors over the age of two.